maxilix/ODVpy/README.md

 This project is currently **work in progress** in the prototype stage.
 **Main branch is not stable** : bugs, crashes, incomplete features are frequent.

-An alpha release for testers will soon be available.
+An alpha release for testers will soon be available (see roadmap).